 Intense color all year round AND easy to grow... what more could you ask for?
 Crotons used to be dismissed as old-fashioned plants, but who could ignore such stunning plants for long, especially with so many new varieties on the market?

-The fact that you see crtotons in old and neglected gardens in Queensland attests to their survival skills, but for best results avoid the hottest and driest positions.
+The fact that you see crotons in old and neglected gardens in Queensland attests to their survival skills, but for best results avoid the hottest and driest positions.
 A little attention with respect to water and fertiliser will be rewarded.
-They will need plenty of light for good colour development, but some shade is acceptable and even helpful in Qld'd harsh climate.
+They will need plenty of light for good colour development, but some shade is acceptable and even helpful in Qld's harsh climate.